urql-graphql/urql/examples/with-pagination/README.md

 # With Pagination (in React)

-This example shows how to implement infinite pagination with `urql` in your React UI code.
+This example shows how to implement pagination with `urql` in your React UI code.

 It renders several pages as fragments with one component managing the variables for the page queries.
 This example is also reapplicable to other libraries, like Svelte or Vue.

 To run this example install dependencies and run the `start` script: